The global cost of data breaches in 2021 is expected to reach $6 trillion annually. This amount has doubled from $3 trillion back in 2015.

-According to the 2019 Cost of Data Breach Report from Ponemon Institute and IBM Security, the global average cost of a data breach has grown by 12 percent in the last five years to $3.92 million.
+According to the 2019 Cost of Data Breach Report from Ponemon Institute and IBM Security, the global average cost of a data breach has grown by 12 percent in the last five years to $3.92 million in 2020.
 This was driven by the multi-year financial impact of breaches, increased regulation and the difficult process of resolving cyber attacks.

 The United States had the highest cost at $8.19 million and healthcare had the highest average industry cost of $6.45 million likely due to their high amount of personal data.